What Is Laxative Misuse?

 Misunderstood Science

-Many people turn to laxatives to help lose or control weight.
+Many people turn to laxatives because they mistakenly think laxatives will help them lose or control weight.

-Like all myths, this concept has some kernel of truth to it.
-Laxatives can result in a small reduction in weight.
+Like all myths, this concept contains some kernel of truth.
+Laxatives can result in a slight weight loss.
 But this weight is made almost entirely of water, electrolytes, minerals, and any indigestible fiber or waste in the large intestine.
+And body weight fluctuates daily, anyway.

-Any weight loss seen from laxative use exclusively does not represent a loss of fat.
-And generally, the effect is only temporary, with someone regaining the difference as soon as they eat again or rehydrate.
-[3]
+Any weight loss from laxative use exclusively does not represent a loss of fat.
+Generally, the effect is only temporary, with someone regaining the difference as soon as they eat again or rehydrate.3

 Negative Body Image